KatarzynaKrauza/KatarzynaKrauza/README.md

 # **Data Analyst**

 I am comfortable working with numbers.
-I enjoy and feel confident in creating data analysis strategies.
 Everything I have learned and created can be found in my repositories.

 **🧰 Languages and Tools🛠️**